— A Savant Guest Article by Wayne Schmidt —

 This case was a little prickly because the fine grain film master obviously was stolen property, taken at some point from Sony’s New York facility.
 Not by the collector, though — he had purchased it through a dealer and had no idea of the theft.
 I certainly didn’t want to see my friend get the short end of the stick and lose his investment, but the film had to be returned or I couldn’t finish the lab work properly.
 And it needed to return to Sony’s library permanently since it represented the best film source.
 It would be needed in the future for printing dupes or video transfers.
 The problem was I knew the studio wouldn’t reimburse him monetarily.
 Actually, the studio couldn’t even be made aware of the situation at all, or everything might have ended up in a legal mess.
 It required some delicate and discretionary negotiating.
 Happily, money isn’t the only enticement for film collectors, a fact that gave me some wiggle room to barter in other ways.
 Even now, eighteen years after the fact I won’t divulge what was done to satisfy both parties, but let’s just say it was equitable.

 The fine grain finally in my possession, I rushed it to the lab.
 Thankfully it didn’t require any fixes or additional work.
 Since it was the master element for the unabridged version I had them run off several back up dupe negs.
 The film was now well covered with backup copies.

-In the aftermath of this event I had to come up with some kind of white lie, so eyebrows wouldn’t be raised over the miraculous reappearance of the missing fine grain, that just a week ago I had everyone tearing up the floorboards to find it only a week before.
+In the aftermath of this event I had to come up with some kind of white lie so eyebrows wouldn’t be raised over the miraculous reappearance of a missing fine grain that just a week ago I had everyone tearing up the floorboards to find it only a week before.
 I floated an excuse about it being in the wrong film cans.
 In the day-to-day workings of a studio that was an entirely plausible cover story.
 It happens all the time.